corl-team/xland-minigrid/README.md

 python scripts/ruleset_generator.py --help
 ```

 In depth description of all available benchmarks is provided [in the technical paper](https://arxiv.org/abs/2312.12044) (Section 3).

-**P.S.** Be aware, that benchmarks can change, as we are currently testing and balancing them!

 ## Environments 🌍